 To make Thinai Sarkarai pongal, we need to dry roast the millets and lentils until golden brown.
 Then pressure cook it with milk and water mix.
 If vegan, use any plant-based milk or simply use water to cook it entirely.

-Once the pressure releases, take a cup of jaggery and heat it with 1/2 cup of water.
+Once the pressure releases, take a cup of jaggery and heat it with ½ cup of water.
 Since i used organic jaggery, i didn’t strain the jaggery.
 If not using jaggery and not sure about the purity, do melt and strain.
 When the jaggery syrup bubbles, add the cooked thinai and lentil to it and mix well.
-Add 1 tbsp of ghee to this.
+Add 1 tablespoon of ghee to this.

 Let this cook, until the all the liquid absorbs, and the pongal follows the ladle as you stir.
 Take it off the stove, add ghee roasted cashewnuts and raisins to it.
 The pongal thickens as it rests, so do not cook it until dry.
 Remove it when it is a bit saucy.

 Serve the pongal warm.
 Any leftovers can be refrigerated.
 While serving from the fridge, warm it in the microwave for 30 seconds and serve warm.

 Thinai Sarkarai Pongal | Foxtail millet sweet pongal